7RU7H/CTFs/TryHackMe/Markdown/Watcher/Watcher-Helped-Through.md

 - Governance Contextualization
 - Azure AD

+I did the entire PrivEsc solo after the first brain fart and break...

 Given the lucrious amount of non computer work have this week and the poor state of my previous day off I decided to warm up with turning this TryHackMe machine into a helped-through with the [Alh4zr3d's Funday Sunday](https://www.youtube.com/watch?v=26Sgu9RwBpQ).
 Secondly to make sure I do not burnout on Microsoft Azure related details into adminstrating the cloud and ODing with Azure written prepending every item and word in 100 metre radius, this will beyond with a another recontextualization.
 I want then connect the [[PhotoBomb-Helped-Through]] recontextualization and another Box for Sunday as I anticipate a hellscape of a day and almost certianly bare-almost-braindead levels of cognitive functioning.